-The Australian Sports Anti-Doping Authority (ASADA) today acknowledged the decision of Powerlifting Australia to impose a two year ban on athlete Brendan Hunt for the presence and use of two prohibited substances.
+The Australian Sports Anti-Doping Authority (ASADA) today acknowledged the decision of BMX Australia and Cycling Australia to impose a four-year ban on athlete Matthew Juster for the presence and use of prohibited substances.

-The Australian Sports Anti-Doping Authority (ASADA) today acknowledged the decision of Powerlifting Australia to impose a four year ban on athlete Sieraya O’Driscoll for the presence and use of a prohibited substance.
+The Australian Sports Anti-Doping Authority (ASADA) today acknowledged the decision of the Australian Rugby League Commission (ARLC) Anti-Doping Tribunal to impose a two-year ban on athlete Kieran Tarrant for the use and possession of prohibited substances.